It’s not that I want to change you. No. I want to change the world for you. I want to change my world, for you!

 Earlier this year I explained to you that we are going to meet a very special person that will hopefully help me to better understand you, and help me find the right tools to equip me to be the best parent that I can be, for you.

 I realised that this niggling feeling in my gut, a feeling that I kept pushing aside, could no longer be ignored as we faced a multitude of challenges at home.
 I needed to embrace the idea of expanding our support team, but not just any team.
 You know, that throughout our journey, I’ve always strived to work with a team that you can relate to, a team that you feel comfortable with, because after all, how can one expect to support a child when the child feels ill at ease with his support team?

 Son, know that this is my parenting puzzle that I needed to complete for you.
 I want you to recognize that you are just so awesome, and trust me when I say that awesomeness flows through your veins!
 Know that I speak the truth when I tell you that I absolutely love the way you think!

-Son, when I sat with Ben, it was as if the sun was shining upon me, a gleaming light that shone into a deep abyss – someone who understood – finally gifting the precious light needed for photosynthesis to take place within me.
+Son, when I sat with the Psychologist, it was as if the sun was shining upon me, a gleaming light that shone into a deep abyss – someone who understood – finally gifting the precious light needed for photosynthesis to take place within me.
 I was overcome with joy and gratitude, I’ve found my missing puzzle piece, the piece, that in hindsight, has always been there.
 Masked by our focus on some of the other puzzle pieces that we found along the way.
 Unbeknown to me, we had already started supporting you with the necessary therapies that would help you develop and thrive as a young child.